liyitongxue/liyitongxue.github.io/docs/en/perception/README.md

 prev: true
-next: true
 ---

-# A little Perception
+# personal perceptions
-There are some perception.
+There are some personal perceptions.